 Liesbet Hooghe, Gary Marks, Tobias Lenz, Jeanine Bezuijen, Besir Ceka, and Svet Derderyan.
 2017.
 Measuring International Authority: A Postfunctionalist Theory of Governance, Vol. III.
-Oxford: Oxford University Press, 900pp.
-Expected Aug 2017.
+Oxford: Oxford University Press, xii+ 898pp.
+Aug 2017.

-This book sets out a measure of authority for seventy-six major international organizations (IOs) from 1950 to 2010 in an effort to provide systematic comparative information on international governance.
+This book sets out a measure of authority for seventy-six major international organizations (IOs) from 1950 to 2010.
 On the premise that transparency is key in the production of data, we chart a path in laying out the assumptions that underpin the measure.
 Successive chapters detail the authors’ theoretical, conceptual, and coding decisions.
-We model the composition of IO bodies, their roles in decision making, the bindingness of IO decisions, and the mechanisms through which they seek to settle disputes.
 Profiles of regional, cross-regional, and global IOs explain how they are composed and how they make decisions.
-A distinctive feature of the Measure of International Authority (MIA) is that it breaks down the concept of international authority into discrete dimensions, which are built up from coherent ingredients—the composition and role of individual IO bodies at each stage in policy making, constitutional reform, the budget, financial compliance, membership accession, and the suspension of members.
+A distinctive feature of the Measure of International Authority (MIA) is that it breaks down the concept of international authority into discrete dimensions, which are built up from coherent ingredients—the composition and role of individual IO bodies at each stage in policy making, constitutional reform, the budget, financial compliance, membership accession, the suspension of members, and dispute settlement.
 These observations can be assembled—like Lego blocks—in diverse ways for diverse purposes.

 Liesbet Hooghe and Gary Marks.
 2016.
 Community, Scale, and Regional Governance: A Postfunctionalist Theory of Governance, Vol. II.
 Oxford: Oxford University Press, 195pp.
 Published Aug 2016.